-2 Chronicles iii.
-1. The Arabic name for a threshing floor, jurun, or jurn, is virtually the same as the Hebrew i, goaren.
+1 2 Chronicles iii.
+I. The Arabic name for a threshing-floor, jurun, or jurn, is virtually the same as the Hebrew נְכָן goaren.
 May not our word corn, used for grain generally, come from this Hebrew word goaren?
 The threshing-floor is thus actually put for its contents in the shape of grain, in Deuteronomy xvi.
-13: "Thou shalt observe the feast of Tabernacles seven days, after thou hast gathered in thy corn (j,j, goaren) and thy wine." soda, and sometimes of iron points, firmly let into the wood.
-The sledge, to which oxen or horses are yoked, is then driven over the loose sheaves by a man who stands upon it, and thus adds to its grinding power the benefit of his own weight, while the process is facilitated by another labourer, who moves the straw about occasionally with a wooden pronged fork.
-This heavy sledge is doubtless Isaiah's "sharp threshing-sledge having teeth."1 It is still called moarej by the fellahheen, which with the invariable softening of the g into j is the same as the Hebrew word moarag.
-Such "threshingsledges" Ornan offered to David as fuel for the altar he was about to erect.
-From their great size it can be seen that they would furnish sufficient wood to consume the sacrifice of two oxen, for which purpose flails, our "threshing instruments," would be wholly inadequate.
+13: "Thou shalt observe the feast of Tabernacles seven days, after thou hast gathered in thy corn $(\frac{1}{2})$, goaren) and thy wine."

+There is another mode of threshing, much less common, but which I once witnessed on a floor not far from Jerusalem.
+In this case the cattle are yoked to a rude sledge, constructed of heavy logs of timber, having its under surface full of small sharp pieces of the hard black basalt stone, called hajr es soda, and sometimes of iron points, firmly let into the wood.
+The sledge, to which oxen or horses are voked, is then driven over the loose sheaves by a man who stands upon it, and thus adds to its grinding power the benefit of his own weight, while the process is facilitated by another labourer, who moves the straw about occasionally with a wooden pronged fork.
+This heavy sledge is doubtless Isaiah's "sharp threshing-sledge having teeth."
+It is still called moarej by the fellahheen, which with the invariable softening of the g into j is the same as the Hebrew word moarag.2 Such "threshingsledges" Ornan offered to David as fuel for the altar he was about to erect.3 From their great size it can be seen that they would furnish sufficient wood to consume the sacrifice of two oxen, for which purpose flails, our "threshing instruments," would be wholly inadequate.
 Sometimes the threshingsledge, instead of having "teeth" of stone or iron on its under side, is furnished with a number of little wooden rollers, or wheels, bound with iron tires, which turn round as it is drawn along, and serve the same purpose.
 The classical reader will call to mind that the Roman tribulum mentioned by Virgil, and described by Varro in the fifty-second chapter of his first book, was of these two kinds.
 The latter tells us that the threshing machine with rollers, used specially in a part of Spain, was known as the "Carthaginian waggon."
 What more likely than that this was brought to the colony of Carthage in the first instance from the shores of Palestine by its Phœnician or Canaanitish founders?